 The city's prolonged neglect of the community, disregard for deteriorating conditions, disruption of the social infrastructure, and efforts at suppression that fed gang development then are some of the same factors that feed those gangs that run in the community now.

-Interestingly, this reality doesn’t make the harmonious relationships Kalin uncovered in her documentary any less true.
+Interestingly, this reality doesn't make the harmonious relationships Kalin uncovered in her documentary any less true.
 Nor does it make Boyle Heights any less special than she, I, and anyone else that loves the community believe it to be.
-It just suggests that the discriminatory policies that the community members in the film had worked so hard to transcend did manage to exact a tremendous toll on Boyle Heights’ most vulnerable residents.
-And the failure of the city to make any real investments in alleviating the disenfranchisement felt by those residents or that of subsequent generations, means the legacy of those early segregationist policies continues to live on in L.A.’s more troubled streets.
+It just suggests that the discriminatory policies that the community members in the film had worked so hard to transcend also exacted a tremendous toll on Boyle Heights' most vulnerable residents.
+And the failure of the city to make any real investments in alleviating the disenfranchisement felt by those residents or that of subsequent generations, means the legacy of those early segregationist policies continues to live on in L.A.'s more troubled streets.

 Fears of Displacement, Disruption of Social Fabric Loom Large

 I raise all this because current patterns of growth, change, and displacement across Los Angeles have a similar potential to disrupt the social infrastructure in lower-income communities of color.

 For a community where that infrastructure has been so vital to residents' ability to transcend discrimination, disenfranchisement, disinvestment, environmental degradation, and denial of economic opportunity, the prospect of seeing it disrupted by displacement is deeply unsettling.

 But the unique strength of that social infrastructure, for some, is also a source of hope.

 "We made [Boyle Heights] what it is," Xavi Moreno said in a recent conversation.
 "We didn't have a choice."

 As a result, "we lack things," he said, referring to the absence of name-brand shops, entertainment venues, and the amenities seen in well-to-do neighborhoods.
 "But we [also] don't."